Learning Transferable Visual Models From Natural Language Supervision

 The text encoder writes a classifier

 Training is done.
 The model can score how well any image matches any caption.
-The trick is to notice that this is already a classifier, if you feed it the right captions.
+That is already a classifier, if you feed it the right captions.

 Suppose you want to classify ImageNet, 1,000 classes.
-Take the 1,000 class names, wrap each in a sentence like "A photo of a {label}.", and run all 1,000 through the frozen text encoder.
+The 1,000 class names each get wrapped in a sentence like "A photo of a {label}.", and run all 1,000 through the frozen text encoder.
 You get 1,000 unit vectors, one per class.
 Now embed your image once into its own unit vector.
 The cosine similarity of the image vector against each of the 1,000 class vectors gives 1,000 scores; the largest one is your prediction.
 No training, no labeled images, no gradient step.
-You wrote the classifier by typing class names.

-The whole zero-shot recipe is shorter than the training loss:
+The zero-shot recipe is shorter than the training loss:

 # zero-shot ImageNet, no training, no labeled images